 - Did the foundation make changes, not previously reported to the IRS, to its governing documents?

-Several of these questions are answered with a yes or no. However, they require a foundation to provide further explanation in a supplemental statement.
+You can answer several of these questions with a yes or no. However, they require a foundation to provide further explanation in a supplemental statement.

 - Did the foundation conduct transactions with its founder, board members, officers, substantial contributors, family members, or the controlled entities of any of these individuals?
 Consider sales, property leases, borrowing, furnishing goods or services, and professional services or expense reimbursements.